-Republican Voters Embrace Trump-Style Candidates
+Republican voters embrace Trump-style candidates

 While races in most of the country have been defined by a candidate’s stance toward Trump, the race for governor in Maine has largely unfolded in the shadow of Gov. Paul R. LePage, an unpopular and deeply divisive Republican who has aligned himself with the White House.

 On the Democratic side, the strongest candidates appeared to be Janet Mills, the state attorney general, and Adam Cote, a businessman and military veteran.
 But the race is unsettled enough that other candidates, like Mark Eves, a former speaker of the State House of Representatives, may have a chance to win.
-Shawn Moody, a wealthy businessman, prevailed on the Republican side.
+Shawn Moody, a wealthy businessman, held a wide lead in early returns on the Republican side.

+Democrats in Maine were also selecting a nominee to challenge Rep. Bruce Poliquin, a Republican from the state’s predominantly rural 2nd District.
+The race against Poliquin could be an important test of Democrats’ ability to win in Trump country: the president carried the district in the presidential race, picking up one of Maine’s four Electoral College votes because of the state’s unusual method of apportioning its votes.

 This article originally appeared in The New York Times.